yhirose/cpp-peglib/README.md

 This library supports the linear-time parsing known as the [*Packrat*](http://pdos.csail.mit.edu/~baford/packrat/thesis/thesis.pdf) parsing.

-*Parsing expressions by [Precedence climbing](https://eli.thegreenplace.net/2012/08/02/parsing-expressions-by-precedence-climbing)* algorithm is also supported.
+*Parsing infix expression by [Precedence climbing](https://eli.thegreenplace.net/2012/08/02/parsing-expressions-by-precedence-climbing)* algorithm is also supported.

   IMPORTANT NOTE for some Linux distributions such as Ubuntu and CentOS: Need `-pthread` option when linking.
 See [#23](https://github.com/yhirose/cpp-peglib/issues/23#issuecomment-261126127), [#46](https://github.com/yhirose/cpp-peglib/issues/46#issuecomment-417870473) and [#62](https://github.com/yhirose/cpp-peglib/issues/62#issuecomment-492032680).